Global leaders condemn assassination attempt targeting former US President Donald Trump

 China

-Chinese Foreign Ministry said in a statement that China is concerned about the attack and President Xi Jinping has already extended his regards to Trump.
+The Chinese Foreign Ministry said in a statement that China is concerned about the attack and President Xi Jinping has already extended his sympathies to Trump.

 Egypt

-Egyptian President Abdelfattah El Sissi expressed concern and stressed his country’s condemnation of the attack in a statement.
+Egyptian President Abdelfattah El Sissi stressed his country’s condemnation of the attack in a statement and wished for the U.S. election campaigns to resume peacefully.

-“I express my wishes for Trump’s speedy recovery and for the US election campaigns to be resumed in a peaceful and healthy atmosphere, free of any aspects of terrorism, violence, or hatred,” he said.

 France